The Best & Worst Souvenir Ideas for Cruises & Vacation Travel

-The WORST Souvenirs
+The Top WORST Souvenirs

-I put this on the list, because, well, I can finally admit that I used to collect shot glasses.
-I thought it was the coolest souvenir ever.
-Flash forward past my 21st birthday and they’re sitting on a shelf taking collecting dust.
-A few years back, I went through and got rid of all but the most memorable ones.
-I’m placing this tourist pick on the worst side of the souvenir spectrum, but definitely not the worst choice you could make.
+We put this on the list, because, well, who hasn’t tried to collect shot glasses?
+You might think shot glasses make the coolest souvenir collection ever but flash forward past your 21st birthday and they’ll be sitting on a shelf in a pile of dust.We’re placing shot glasses on the bad side of the souvenir spectrum, but definitely not the worst choice you could make.

-The BEST Souvenirs
+The BEST Travel Souvenirs

 There are many cool things to collect while traveling.
 If you’re looking for great souvenir collection ideas, here are some of our top picks.